What is an LBO model?

 An LBO model is a financial tool typically built in Excel to evaluate a leveraged buyout (LBO) transaction, which is the acquisition of a company that is funded using a significant amount of debt.
 Both the assets of a company being acquired, and those of the acquiring company, are used as collateral for the financing.

-The buyer typically wishes to invest the smallest possible amount of equity and fund the remainder of the purchase price with debt or other non-equity sources.
+The buyer typically wishes to invest the smallest possible amount of equity and fund the balance of the purchase price with debt or other non-equity sources.
 The aim of the LBO model is to enable investors to properly assess the transaction and earn the highest possible risk-adjusted internal rate of return (IRR).
 Learn more in CFI’s LBO Modeling Course!

 Capital structure in a Leveraged Buyout (LBO) refers to the components of financing that are used in purchasing a target company.
-Although each LBO is structured differently, the capital structure is almost similar in most newly-purchased companies, with the largest percentage of LBO financing being debt.
+Although each LBO is structured differently, the capital structure is usually similar in most newly-purchased companies, with the largest percentage of LBO financing being debt.
 The typical capital structure is financing with the cheapest and less risky first, followed by other available options.

 An LBO capital structure may include the following:

-However, bank debts come with covenants and limitations that restrict a company from paying dividends to shareholders, raising additional bank debts and acquiring other companies while the debt is active.
-Bank debts have a payback time of 5 to 10 years.
+However, bank debts come with covenants and limitations that restrict a company from paying dividends to shareholders, raising additional bank debts, and acquiring other companies while the debt is active.
+Bank debts typically come with a payback time of 5 to 10 years.
 If the company liquidates before the debt is fully paid, bank debts get paid off first.

 One of the keys to building an LBO model is making sure the credit metrics and debt covenants work for the deal.
-In the screenshot below you will see how an Analyst would model the credit metrics for this leveraged buyout.
+In the screenshot below, you will see how an analyst would model the credit metrics for this leveraged buyout.